Golden Circle in One Day: A Step-by-Step Itinerary

 Second Stop: Geysir Geothermal Area

-From Þingvellir, the drive to the Geysir Geothermal Area takes about 45–55 minutes.
+From Þingvellir, the drive to the Geysir geothermal area usually takes around 45–55 minutes.

 Nearby lies the original Great Geysir, the geyser that gave the phenomenon its name.
 Although mostly dormant today, it once erupted water up to 70 meters high.
-The geothermal valley is filled with steaming vents, bubbling mud pools, and colorful mineral deposits, creating a constantly changing landscape.
+The area is filled with steaming vents, bubbling mud pools, and geothermal activity spread throughout the site

 Time at Geysir